bizurkur/drifter/README.md

 #### `--command`, `-c`

 The `--command` option allows you to execute a command remotely without opening a full connection in your terminal.
-For example, `-c 'ls -al'` will display a list of files on the remote machine and then return your terminal to the current working directory.
+For example, `drifter ssh -c 'ls -al'` will display a list of files on the remote machine and then return your terminal to the current working directory.

 #### `--quiet`, `-q`